MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/New-MgBetaDeviceManagementScriptDeviceRunState.md

 For more information about using the value of this property, see Manage inactive user accounts in Microsoft Entra ID.
         \[LastNonInteractiveSignInRequestId \<String\>\]: Request identifier of the last non-interactive sign-in performed by this user.
         \[LastSignInDateTime \<DateTime?\>\]: The last interactive sign-in date and time for a specific user.
-You can use this field to calculate the last time a user attempted to sign into the directory the directory with an interactive authentication method.
+You can use this field to calculate the last time a user attempted (either successfully or unsuccessfully) to sign in to the directory the directory with an interactive authentication method.
 This field can be used to build reports, such as inactive users.
 The timestamp represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is: '2014-01-01T00:00:00Z'.